-- 4. Law of independent assortment It states that when a dihybrid organism forms gametes, each gamete receives one allele from each allelic pair and the assortment of alleles of different characteristics during gamete formation is independent of their parental combinations. - 5.
-Gametes YR, Yr, yR and yr - F. 1.
+- Lawofindependentassortmentstatesthatwhen a dihybrid organism forms gametes, each gamete receives one allele from each allelic pair and the assortment of alleles of different characteristics during gamete formation is independent of their parental combinations. - 4.
+Tall plant with red-coloured flowers, Tall plant with white-coloured flowers, Dwarf plant with red-coloured flowers and Dwarf plant with white-coloured flowers. - 5.
+9 : 3 : 3 : 1 - 6.
+TR, Tr, tR and tr - E. 1.
 Sweet pea plant having axial flowers with round seeds. - 2.
 Axial flowers with round seeds, Terminal flowers with round seeds, Axial flowers with wrinkled seeds and Terminal flowers with wrinkled seeds. - 3.
 9:3:3:1 - 4.
 Law of independent assortment It states that when a dihybrid organism forms gametes, each gamete receives one allele from each allelic pair and the assortment of alleles of different characteristics during gamete formation is independent of their parental combinations.

-CHAPTER - 4 ABSORPTION BY ROOTS
+ABSORPTION BY ROOTS

 - 1. Three major functions of roots: - Absorption of water and inorganic nutrients - Anchoring of the plant body to the ground - Storage of food and nutrients - 2.
 Nitrogen, Phosphorus and Potassium are three minerals in plants. - Nitrogen (N) is a part of chlorophyll, the green pigment of the plant that is responsible for photosynthesis.
 It helps plants with rapid growth, increasing seed and fruit production and improving the quality of leaf and forage crops as it forms part of nucleic acids and proteins. - Phosphorus (P) is an essential part of the process of photosynthesis.
 It is involved in the cell division. - Potassium (K) is absorbed by plants in larger amounts than any other mineral element except nitrogen and, in some cases, calcium.
 It helps in the building of protein, photosynthesis and activating the enzymes. - 3.
 Main characteristics of root hair that help them in absorption of water: - Roots contain root hair that provide enormous surface area for absorption of water. - The epidermis of root hair is permeable to water.
-Most of the absorption of water and minerals occurs near root tips. - Root hair grows from the outer layer of the cortex.
-Between the cells of the cortex are large air spaces that allow diffusion of gases and movement of water.
-The spaces allow water to get into the root by capillary action. - 4.
-Root hair have large vacuoles to absorb water quickly and transport it to the next cells.
+Most of the absorption of water and minerals occurs near root tips. - Root hair contain cell sap, which is at a higher concentration of minerals than the surrounding water. - Root hair have large vacuoles to absorb water quickly and transport it to the next cells.
 The vacuoles have salts, which speed up water absorption from soil water. - 5. a.
-Water is one of the most essential requirements of photosynthesis.
+Water is one of the most essential parts of photosynthesis.
 Water provides electrons to replace those removed from chlorophyll in photosystem II.
 Also, water produces oxygen as well as reduces NADP to NADPH.
-Roots absorb water from soil and supply this to the leaves for photosynthesis.
+Roots absorb water from soil and supply this to the leaves for photosynthesis. - b.

-b.
 The presence of water in a plant body gives it a shape and mechanical support.
 Loss of water from the plant body makes it wilt. and the plant will not have the mechanical support to stand straight.